D-Hack1/InvisiKey/README.md

-# PrototypeBank
+# InvisiKey

-PrototypeBank is a modern, experimental banking app that uses rhythm-based authentication and a secret button as a second factor, built with Flutter (frontend) and FastAPI (Python backend).
+InvisiKey is a modern, experimental banking app that uses rhythm-based authentication and a secret button as a second factor, built with Flutter (frontend) and FastAPI (Python backend).
 It features secure login, PIN and rhythm-based transaction verification, and a Postgres (Neon) backend.

 ## Features
 - **Rhythm-based authentication**: Users tap a rhythm on a secret button as part of login and transaction verification.